Davide-666/Udacity-Deep-Reinforcement-Learning-Nanodegree-/Project 1 - Navigation/Readme.md

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

+The main application is contained in the notebook Navigation.ipynb where the agent is trained and tested.

+You can read more about ML-Agents by perusing the GitHub repository (https://github.com/Unity-Technologies/ml-agents).
+The project environment is similar to, but not identical to the Banana Collector environment on the Unity ML-Agents GitHub page (https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector)